Sevenrs/tbot-server/README.md

 3. Open `.env` and configure the server as you'd like it to be configured.
 Do note that `.env` is in `.gitignore` and will not be pushed to any git server for security reasons.
 Do not modify this behavior, as it is intended and good practice.
 4. Run `python main.py` to start all servers and use a suitable client to connect and start playing.

+A default account with username and password `icseon` is already available.

 ## Game Client Compatibility
 A suitable T-Bot Rewritten client is required to connect to the server.
 If you do for some reason not trust me, you can use a regular Bots client as well and remove the xor and modify the authentication code to not read the username from the client.